nsu-syspro/haskell-infinite-lists-wwshjts/README.md

 > [!NOTE]
 >
 > Typically Sieve of Eratosthenes is used to produce primes up to a fixed limit.
-> However, in Haskell we can easily extend its idea to generate infinite list of all
+> However, in Haskell we can easily extend this idea to generate infinite list of all
 > prime numbers.
 >
 > Take a look at `sieve` function in [src/Task1.hs](src/Task1.hs) to get
-> an idea of how to accomplish this (and then implement `primes` using it).
+> a clue for how to accomplish this (and then implement `primes` with `sieve`).

 ## Task 2 (4 points)

 You may have noticed that we don't ever need to return `Nothing` in `unfoldr` when defining infinite lists.
-So `Maybe` wrapper in function to `unfoldr` is redundant for our purposes.
+So `Maybe` wrapper in step function of `unfoldr` is redundant for our purposes.

-We can make our intentions more explicit by defining a type that can only encode infinite sequences:
+We can make our intentions more explicit by defining a type that can only represent infinite sequences:

 ```haskell
 -- | Infinite stream of elements
 data Stream a = Stream a (Stream a)
 ```

-For such type `unfold` function could be simplified by removing `Maybe` from step function
+For such type `unfold` function could be simplified by removing `Maybe` from step function:

 ```haskell
 unfold :: (b -> (a, b)) -> b -> Stream a